LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[C] A `boulder` is a large rounded rock. n.[U] `Passion` is strong sexual feelings towards someone. n.[U] `Chagrin` is a felling of disappointment, upset, or annoyance, perhaps becuase of your own failure.

+## 2022/11/02

+There was something about Pearl that `mesmerized` her.
+Such a move is rare, but not `unprecedented`.
+...traditional French `cuisine`.
+v.
+When animals or plants `evolve`, they gradually change and develop into different forms. n.[C] A `motif` is a design which is used as a decoration or as part of an artistic pattern. n.[U] `Hemp` is a plant used for making rope or the drug marijuana. n.[U] `Ivory` is a hard cream-coloured substance which forms the tusks of elephants.
+It is valuable and can be used for making carved ornaments. v.To `depict` someone or something means to show or represent them in a work of art such as a drawing or painting. n.[VAR] A `debate` is a discussion about a subject on which people have different views.